MarkusMueller-DS/MarkusMueller-DS/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on implementing statistical methods with Python
+- 🌱 I’m currently learning various things related to data analytics and science

 <!--
 **Markinger7/Markinger7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.